 Looking forward

 And they will all have a point.
 But in my book the world championship taking place in Nice is a feature, not a bug.
 I wouldn’t want to go to Kona.
 It’s too far and too expensive.
 It has never been my dream.
-I’m not saying I wouldn’t have gone—last year, if I had been 185s faster, I would have had.
+I’m not saying I wouldn’t have gone ever—last year, if I had been 185s faster, I would have taken the slot.
 I’m saying this isn’t the bucket list item that it seems to be for many triathletes.

 Recovering my stuff after a long day in the sun.
 Nice, 29 June 2025.